ma-xu/DNN/PaperList.md

 + [Object detection networks on convolutional feature maps](https://arxiv.org/pdf/1504.06066.pdf)Shaoqing Ren, Kaiming He, Ross Girshick, Xiangyu Zhang, and Jian Sun

 ```
 A limitation of object detection is scale.
-Number of papers designed for mitigating the harm of small objectsin these years
+Number of papers designed for mitigating the harm of small objectsin these years,
+including SSD,FPN,SNIP,dilated Conv ...
 ```

 ## Layers